zoeskan/MCB185/course/unit7_dictionaries.md

 ### 74genefinder.py ###

-Write a program the reports putative coding genes in the E.coli genome.
+Write a program that reports putative coding genes in the E.coli genome.
 This is similar to `64profinder.py`, but you must get the coordinates of each CDS.

 + Input: FASTA file
 + Output: GFF of gene features